Now we continue the lesson on dream resolution and focus on examples. If you haven’t already done so, read:

 When interpreting a dream about being chased or pursued, first simplify it.
-Something is chasing you and it’s seen or known.
-Or, it’s pursuing you and is unseen or unknown.
-That simple.
-Now, what’s really chasing or pursuing you?
+Something is chasing you, doesn’t matter for now what it is.
+What’s really chasing or pursuing you?

-Think of that scenario as a physical representation of a personal situation.
-The physical appearance and actions of something in a dream are based on your thoughts, feelings and perceptions, so if it’s scary and dark, you know there’s a metaphorical truth to it.
+The dream presents your pursuer as some sort of physical form, but that representation is just a costume covering a deeper idea.
+The appearance and actions of the pursuer are based on the script of the story and your thoughts, feelings and perceptions, so if it’s scary and dark, you know there’s a metaphorical truth to it.
 It feels scary and dark or is perceived that way.
 It’s a mirror image of something about your inner or outer world.
 In dreamland, those two worlds can blend, so differentiating them can be tricky.
 However, differentiating is important for tracing the dream back to its source.

 After a dream like that, first step back and consider that whatever chases you is likely to represent something intangible: guilt, regret, the truth, unfulfilled desire, unrealized potential.
 The more you avoid it, the more it is likely to pursue you.